SSL certificate lifetime in days.

 TFIM federated SSO logins are failing.
-The WebSphere SystemOut and SystemErr contain an error message HPDBA0287E, FBTSTS012E, or HPDIA0100E and free form text indicating a problem talking to the TAM servers or that an incorrect username and password was used.
+The WebSphere SystemOut and SystemErr contain an error message such as HPDBA0287E, FBTSTS012E, HPDIA0100E, free form text indicating a problem talking to the TAM servers, or that an incorrect username and password was used.
 This prevents TFIM from generating tokens or from providing the Point of Contact with the users credential.

 The most common cause is the certificate that the TFIM runtime uses to talk to the TAM environment with the TAM JRTE API is expired or incorrect.
 The application is no longer able to establish SSL communication with the IVACLD or Policy Server.
 A TAMeB Java application by default will attempt to renew its certificate once it reaches half-life.
 This attempt is only made when the TFIM runtime is restarted or the configuration is reloaded.
 The life time of the certificate is defined in the Policy Server when the TFIM application was configured.
 The attribute is in the Policy Server's [ssl] stanza,